 Toothache and Jaw Pain

-Frequently, toothaches are treated during business hours.
+Frequently, dental experts can treat toothaches during business hours.
 But if the pain is too much to bear, it’s probably time to call your dentist.
 Toothache is commonly due to infection, but if it is accompanied by fever, changes in taste, and difficulty swallowing, it might be associated with severe dental problems.

 Going to the dental office the next day will not only help you relieve the pain but will also enable your dentist to pinpoint the exact cause, thus, allowing early treatment and preventing further complications.
 If the tooth is severely infected and restoring it is no longer an option, your dentist might recommend a tooth extraction.
 However, if you experience pain, search for after-hours dentists and have it checked right away.